 Barbara has a playful sense of humor and has been described as having a calm, wise, authentic presence.
 Barbara has been a presenter at the International Association of Facilitators’ (IAF) conferences for the last 10-12 years in North America, 1-2 times each in Europe, Asia and Australia.
 She is currently mentoring many younger and diverse colleagues in North America and Asia.
 She is passionate about diversifying and globalizing facilitation competency.
 Barbara has a strong meditation and yoga practice and in her spare time gardens, has global colleagues over to her house, and thinks about facilitation!
 Learn more about Barbara at www.northstarfacilitators.com.

-Partial refunds (less 25% admin fee) are offered to those withdrawing prior to the first course start date. if you are not satisfied with the course content or experience however, please let us know by March 8th and we will refund 75% of your fee.
-No refunds are offered after March 9, 2015.
+Partial refunds (less 25% admin fee) are offered to those withdrawing prior to the first course start date.
+If you are not satisfied with the course content or experience however, please let us know by October 14, 2015 and we will refund 75% of your fee.
+No refunds are offered after October 14, 2015.
 We encourage you to access all course material on this password protected resource page.
-This will be available until the end of the year 2015.
+This will be available until June 30, 2016.
 If a participant has an unusual circumstance and must discontinue, our first suggestion is to access the recordings and/or join us for missed live virtual workshops when we next offer the course.
 We can always make exceptions for compassionate reasons.